 Prioritize mitigation strategies.

 With limited resources, it's important to be strategic about mitigation techniques.
 Risk mapping allows you to determine what steps to take first: implement prevention tactics for the most frequent and severe risks before moving onto others.
 This prioritization method ensures that you address the risks that have the most potential to cause harm to your organization.

 Whether your organization consists of 2 employees or 2000, risk managers have limited resources.
 Risk mapping allows you to use them to prevent primary risks.
 D&M risks should be revisited several times a year to ensure appropriate management.
 Similarly, monitor risks typically only need to be checked yearly to ensure their potential impact hasn't grown.
 Finally, by figuring out which risks are low control, you will know where not to spend time and money.
 However, keep in mind that no risk can be completely ignored: make sure you still consider these in future assessments and ensure that the low risk status has not changed.

 Risk maps can also help your organization in becoming ISO certified, as it shows that you have an understanding of your risk environment and a strategic plan for moving forward.
 This can also help you receive competitive insurance premiums.
 Insurers are looking for "good" risk, or companies they believe will have minimal losses.
 Presenting your risk management plan and prevention strategies shows the insurer you are actively managing risk, which will result in a lower premium.

 Risk maps are recommended for any organization looking to enhance risk management culture.
 They bring understanding and prioritization to the risk management department.
 Our software, ClearRisk Manager, is an excellent tool for quickly and easily building risk maps.
 You simply have to enter your risks and rate them in terms of frequency and severity.
 How do you do that?
-Stay tuned for our blog post next week on how to conduct a great risk mapping session!
+Our next blog post describes how to conduct a great risk mapping session!